 U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 U.S. Army aluminum canteen and canvas cover, both dated 1942.
 The canteen is marked U.S. / T.A.C.U.
 Co. / 1942 and retains a black composition cap with cork seal.
 The cover is marked U.S. / JEFF Q.M.D. / 1942 and has side-seam construction with gray felt lining.
+The set includes an unmarked aluminum M1910-pattern nesting cup.

 Images